QYOU Media Inc. (TSXV:QYOU) shares have soared 264% since Capital Ideas wrote about the company 17 months ago

 Ubika noted that QYOU Media has an even larger distribution reach in India (~1 billion combined), similar demographics (Millennial/Gen Z Indians 20-30 years old), and exists in an emerging market with M&A growth expected to outpace that of the United States, all which should attract the interest of potential suitors should the company continue on its current growth trajectory.

-Ubika Research recently increased its target price on shares of QYOU Media to $0.50 from $0.30.
+Ubika Research, at the time, increased its target price on shares of QYOU Media to $0.50 from $0.30.

 To read our full disclosure, please click on the button below: